 - Be sure you do not blow out your candles.
 This is one of the worst ways to extinguish your candle and you could risk of bending the wick, sending droplets of hot wax flying out of the jar, or filling your face with smoke.
-Instead, we recommend using a candle snuffer, a wick dipper, or even a glass covering or replacing the lid of the candle, so long as it’s made from non-flammable materials.
+Instead, we recommend using a candle snuffer, a wick dipper, or even a glass covering, so long as it’s completely made from non-flammable materials.

 - We recommend discontinuing the use of your candle when 1/2” of wax is left at the bottom of the jar.
 Continuing to burn after this point significantly increases safety risks.